rnewman/scua/README.md

 This project is an experiment.
 It has not been vetted by experts, it cuts corners in implementation, and is likely to be cryptographically unsound.
 Be warned.

+Note particularly that this system generates private key material for DIDs and stores it in the browser's storage layer.
+Additionally, those private keys can be trivially exported, and must be stored in plaintext for later re-import.
+Do not use valuable private keys when evaluating this system.

 ## Tooling

 This project uses: